Automatic Writing

 Directed and Designed by Kara Feely

-Fulya Peker and Travis Just (voice)
+Fulya Peker and Kara Feely (voice)

 Aaron Meicht (vocal processing)